justinjiajia/cloud_security/labs/lab_7_new.md

   <img width="700" src="https://github.com/user-attachments/assets/4903df0f-216e-467f-9e57-fb459c52c6d3" />

-  > Note: Recall that AwsConfigRole was the second role that you analyzed in the previous task.
+  > Recall that AwsConfigRole was the second role that you analyzed in the previous task.

-- In the *Delivery channel* section, notice that AWS Config will store findings in an S3 bucket by default.
+- Keep the default setting in the *Delivery channel* section.
+This will create an Amazon S3 bucket, which AWS Config uses by default to store findings.
-- Tick the checkbox for *Stream configuration changes and notifications to an Amazon SNS topic*
+- Tick the checkbox for *Stream configuration changes and notifications to an Amazon SNS topic*.
-- Select ***Choose a topic from your account***
+- Select ***Choose a topic from your account***.
-- *SNS topic name*: Select the SNS Topic created in task 1 from the dropdown menu, i.e., *ust-\<your ITSC account string\>-config-topic*
+- For *SNS topic name*, choose the topic named *ust-\<your ITSC account string\>-config-topic*, which you created and subscribed to in Task 1.

   > This setting allows you to receive reactive email alerts for any configuration changes made to the monitored resources.

-- Keep the default settings, and choose *Next*.
+- Choose *Next*.

   <img width="700" src="https://github.com/user-attachments/assets/81bd8b30-a7c1-42e1-b1ae-f8e2b71153d9" />

-- On the *Step 2: Rules* page, choose *Next* at the bottom of the page.
+- On the *Step 2: Rules* page, scroll down to the bottom of the page and choose *Next*.
 - Review the AWS Config setup details, and then choose *Confirm*.

   <img width="700" src="https://github.com/user-attachments/assets/60526c9c-7805-4109-a34d-ac16c36ce513" />

 A banner appears briefly, and then the AWS Config Dashboard displays.

-You should also receive several email notifications with subject lines that begin with something like *[AWS Config:us-east-1] AWS::EC2::SecurityGroup*.
-These notifications indicate that the AWS Config recorder has discovered EC2 security group resources in your account and has published the corresponding events to the configured SNS topic, which then delivered them to your email subscription.

 2. In the left navigation pane, choose *Resources* to review the resource inventory that AWS Config is currently recording.

    <img width="700" src="https://github.com/user-attachments/assets/fcf06a9b-6278-42d8-b6ff-313d239205de" />

-   The *Resource inventory*  page lists two security groups that AWS Config is recording, along with the default configuration recorder you set up in step 1.
-Your security group IDs will differ, but they should resemble the ones shown in the reference screenshot.

-   Recall that in step 1, you configured AWS Config to record resources of type *EC2 SecurityGroup*, which is why these security groups now appear in the inventory.
+   The *Resource inventory*  page lists three security groups that AWS Config is recording, along with the default configuration recorder you set up in Step 1 (your security group IDs will differ, but they should resemble the ones shown in the reference screenshot).
+Recall that in Step 1, you configured AWS Config to record resources of type *EC2 SecurityGroup*, which is why these security groups now appear in the inventory.

    > Between the two security groups, one is the default security group that is automatically created with the VPC defined in the CloudFormation YAML template.
 Every new VPC in AWS includes a default security group.

    > The second security group is named *LabSG1*.
 It is also defined in the YAML template and is intended for experimentation and testing in the later steps of this lab.